chandar-lab/AMPLIFY/README.md

 )
 ```

+### How to Reproduce AMPLIFY Data

+The instructions to reproduce AMPLIFY's data pipeline are available in [`data-pipeline/README.md`](data-pipeline/README.md).

 ### How to Pre-Train AMPLIFY

 AMPLIFY pre-training codebase can be customized to fit different hardware and model configurations.
 Bellow are two examples.